RDStrauss/SEP_propagator/README.md

 - `totaltime`: The time the simulation must be computed for in hours.
 - `V_sw`: The solar wind speed in km/s.
 - `times`: An array with the times in hours when the pitch-angle distribution at the observation point should be printed out.
-- `injection_swtich`: 1 for a delta or 2 for a Reid-Axford injection in time.
+- `injection_switch`: 1 for a delta or 2 for a Reid-Axford injection in time.
 For the Reid-Axford profile, there is also an `acceleration_time` and `escape_time` in hours to control its shape.

 To compile the Fortran90 code, use either the Intel Fortran compiler with
 ```